Nearata/flarum-ext-twofactor/README.md

 # Two Factor

-> A [Flarum](http://flarum.org) extension.
-Allow your users to enable two factor authentication.
+> Allows your users to activate 2FA authentication.

 ## Note